cdapio/cdap/cdap-docs/developer-guide/source/api.rst

 Non-Interactive Mode
 --------------------

-To run the CLI in non-interactive mode, run the ``cdap-cli`` executable, passing the command you want executed as the argument.
+To run the CLI in non-interactive mode, run the ``cdap-cli.sh`` executable, passing the command you want executed as the argument.
 For example, to list all applications currently deployed to CDAP, execute::

-  cdap list apps
+  cdap-cli.sh list apps

 Available Commands
 ==================